OpenZeppelin/openzeppelin-test-helpers/README.md

 ```

 #### async inTransaction (txHash, emitter, eventName, eventArgs = {})
-Same as `inLogs`, but for events emitted in an arbitrary transaction (of hash `txHash`), by an arbitrary contract (`emitter`), even it it was indirectly called (i.e. if it was called another smart contract and not an externally owned account).
+Same as `inLogs`, but for events emitted in an arbitrary transaction (of hash `txHash`), by an arbitrary contract (`emitter`), even if it was indirectly called (i.e. if it was called by another smart contract and not an externally owned account).

 ---